Perform mouse hover in Selenium with ActionChains in Python. Code examples, common pitfalls, best practices, and cross-browser cloud setup.

 Let’s take an example to understand mouse hover in Selenium using the ActionChains class in Python.

-We will use automation demos, a demo website maintained by TestMu AI for illustrations.
+We will use the automation demos page, a demo website maintained by TestMu AI for illustrations.

 Scenario-1: